 First Fridays: STL Filmmakers Showcase Sampler

-As part of First Fridays in Grand Center, the Nine Network of Public Media, St. Louis Public Radio, and Cinema St. Louis present the St. Louis Filmmakers Showcase Sampler at the Public Media Commons.
-Please bring chairs or blankets for seating as this is an outdoor event.
+As part of First Fridays in Grand Center, the Nine Network of Public Media, St. Louis Public Radio, and Cinema St. Louis present the St. Louis Filmmakers Showcase Sampler at the Nine Network of Public Media in the Monsanto Studio at 7 p.m.
+Friday, Oct.
+6, 2017.
+The Nine Network is located at 3655 Olive St. in the Grand Center Arts District.
+Drinks and snacks will be available for purchase.
+The event is free.

 The 13 short films in the program are encore selections from the 2017 St. Louis Filmmakers Showcase, which was held in July at the Tivoli Theatre.
 This annual event puts the spotlight on talented local filmmakers of all ages.